 The band is under the direction of Gary Rhoden, who enters his first year with the Marching Crusaders in the fall of 2020 after spending several successful years as a band director at James F. Byrnes High School in Duncan, SC.

-Please consult our NGU Marching Crusader Handbook for information, but feel free to email Mr. Rhoden at email@example.com for any further questions you may have.
+Consult our NGU Marching Crusader Handbook for information, but feel free to email Rhoden at firstname.lastname@example.org for any further questions.
 We would love for you to be a member of the Marching Crusaders!

 The North Greenville Singers are a chamber ensemble that performs a wide variety of choral literature.
 Membership is open to the student body by audition only.
 The group frequently sings for community events, local churches, campus chapels, as well as participates with the Concert Choir in a spring tour.
 The North Greenville Singers have participated in Madrigal Dinners, and combined with the theater department in musicals.